Top 10 Best Diversion Safes For Weed: Compare, Buy & Save

 3. BigMouth Inc SPAM Can Diversion Safe

-This SPAM diversion safe is just too funny not to include on this list.
+This SPAM diversion safe hilarious, if not delicious.
 Whether you eat SPAM or not, you can bet that no thief is going to go looking through a can of processed meat parts to find your stash.
 This can has a removable plastic bottom that will keep your weed and/or your valuables safe.

 Price: $10.99